Earth Moving: Album analysis

 Oldfield used several vocalists on the album, including his then girlfriend, Anita Hegerland.
 The album's music was performed mainly with synthesizers.
 It was the first time Oldfield recorded an album without an instrumental piece; each track being vocal-based pop and rock songs.
-Oldfield's only other album free of instrumentals to date is 2014's Man on the Rocks.
+Oldfield's only other album free of instrumentals is 2014's Man on the Rocks.

 The final track, despite appearing to be a lengthier piece, consists of two short, apparently unconnected songs, combined into one track, with a noticeable pause in between.
 According to Oldfield, the album was made in full compliance with his recording company, Virgin Records, which demanded he create more commercially oriented material than his previous albums.
 After recording Earth Moving Oldfield wanted to move away from 'computerised music' and return to real musicians and instruments; this is evident in his next album, Amarok.

 Promotion

 According to an interview Mike Oldfield and Anita Hegerland gave on the television programme Good Morning Britain, the song "Innocent" was inspired by their young daughter Greta, who appears in the song's music video.
 In the programme, Oldfield and Hegerland performed an acoustic version of the song, Hegerland singing and Oldfield playing the guitar.

 "Earth Moving", "Innocent" and "(One Glance Is) Holy" were released as singles.